 5 best wool mattresses 2020

 Wool is a naturally breathable material which can add a bit of comfort to a mattress.
-It is usually used alongside pocket sprung mattresses, which are the type of mattresses that most of us have been sleeping on our whole lives.
+It is generally used alongside pocket sprung mattresses, which are the type of mattresses that most of us have been sleeping on our whole lives.
 The idea is that the wool will help you stay cool in bed (you can do your own punchline to that sentence).

 A wool mattress with pocket springs is what you'd call a 'traditional' choice for a mattress, as they're made in a tried-and-tested way.
 My mother would probably want a wool mattress after watching a feature on Countryfile about sheep shearing.

-Anyway, enough waffle.
+Anyway, that's enough woolly waffle.

 We've picked out five of the best wool mattresses on the market in the UK by comparing value for money, specification, customer reviews and awards.
 We've included some pricey ones from the poshest names in the mattress market as well as some cheap wool mattresses.